Ladies: For some reason, 53% of white women who voted, voted for Trump.

 Well, if you want your sisters of color to show up for you, guess what?

-You need to show up for them.
+You need to show up for your fellow ladies

 And then show up and let them know a white person truly does stand with them.